Best shopping order

 View CaliburnAdult customers only.
 Availability, flavour labels, and ordering options may change on the live product pages.

-This page should lead with real hardware choices: starter kits, pod kits, and mod-style setups that stand on their own as full reusable devices.
-That means the cards here need to help shoppers compare complete setups, not individual pod-family products.
+Starter kits, pod kits, and mod-style setups stand on their own as full reusable devices.
+Compare complete setups first, not individual pod-family products.

 Aegis, XROS, SMOK IPX, and Caliburn are all better examples here because the device itself is the first decision.
 They give shoppers a cleaner hardware comparison before any separate pod or juice branch gets involved.

-Use the pod page when the decision is really about Loop Max, Level X, Maglink, or Ripper X as pod families.
-Use this page when the decision is still about the actual hardware you want to own and carry.
+Choose pods when the decision is really about Loop Max, Level X, Maglink, or Ripper X as pod families.
+Choose kits / mods when the decision is still about the actual hardware you want to own and carry.

 Once the hardware is chosen, then it makes sense to branch into pod compatibility or e-liquid pairing.
-That keeps the hardware decision clean instead of turning the page into a mix of full kits and refill parts.
+That keeps the hardware decision separate from refill parts and pod-family products.

-Use these links when you need a broader category view, a tighter brand route, or delivery and store context before the final order.
+Open a broader category, brand route, delivery page, or store page before placing the final order.

 Choose the hardware class first.
 Decide whether you want a compact pod kit, a stronger starter kit, or a mod-style setup before you compare smaller accessories.

-Because this page is supposed to help with full hardware comparison first.
-Pod-family products like Loop Max, Level X, Maglink, and Ripper X belong on the pod page when the platform itself is the main decision.
+Full hardware comparison starts with the device.
+Pod-family products like Loop Max, Level X, Maglink, and Ripper X belong with pod shopping when the platform itself is the main decision.

 After the device is chosen and you know the setup actually pairs with bottled e-liquid the way you want to shop it.